geraldb/talks/csv.md

-# Triva Quiz - Mining for Gold - What's country with the biggest gold mining / production per year?
+# Triva Quiz - Mining for Gold - What's the country with the biggest gold mining / production per year today?

 - [ ] Russia